Skip to content

 image.png

 Verify that yours Windows host is connected to the Deployment Server.
+On the Splunk Enterprise web UI, go to Settings > Forwarder Management.
+You should be able to see your Windows client.

 image.png